marcio081010/Ebook_IntroductionToTheStructureOfMaterials/README.md

 🔸classification: ⭐⭐⭐⭐⭐

-📚Synopsis📐 A brief knowledge about electric cars and aerospace materials
+📚Synopsis📐 the book aims to present concepts and definitions about the structure of materials

 ⚠️Do not use my book for purposes🚧 ❌Commercial